00alexbear-a11y/fieldsnaps/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The design adopts an Apple-inspired aesthetic with minimalism, clear typography, and an 8px grid, featuring fluid animations, haptic feedback, and natural gesture navigation.
+The design adopts an Apple-inspired aesthetic with minimalism, clear typography, and an 8px grid.
+It features fluid animations, haptic feedback, and natural gesture navigation.
 Components include rounded buttons, subtle shadows, and a tab bar with SF Symbols-inspired icons.
 The camera interface is optimized for one-handed use with frosted glass effects.
-A CSS-first, mobile-first responsive design ensures adaptability across all screen sizes, including a split-screen before/after comparison and a redesigned landing page.
+A CSS-first, mobile-first responsive design ensures adaptability, including a split-screen before/after comparison and a redesigned landing page.
 Unified navigation and a single header with contextual actions provide a consistent user experience.
+All sticky/fixed UI elements respect iOS safe area standards using Tailwind utilities and `env(safe-area-inset-*)` CSS variables.

 ### Technical Implementations
 FieldSnaps is an offline-first PWA, utilizing Service Workers, IndexedDB, and the Background Sync API.
 Performance is optimized with lazy loading and Web Workers for image compression.
 Media is stored in Replit Object Storage.
-The camera supports instant capture, video, and real-time annotation.
-It features Instagram/Google Photos-inspired session-based photo management, intelligent quota management, and WiFi-only upload controls.
+The camera supports instant capture, video, and real-time annotation, with Instagram/Google Photos-inspired session-based photo management, intelligent quota management, and WiFi-only upload controls.
 Authentication uses Replit Auth with OpenID Connect and biometric login via SimpleWebAuthn.
-Capacitor provides a native-like iOS experience.
+Capacitor provides a native-like iOS experience, with Capgo for OTA updates.
 A multi-platform subscription system supports Stripe, Apple In-App Purchase, and Google Play Billing.

+Key features include:
-Key features include a bottom navigation bar, comprehensive camera interface, in-camera session preview, a To-Do system with photo attachments, and card-based project organization.
-Photo management offers various views, swipe actions, and batch selection, complemented by a Photo Annotation Editor.
-An interactive map view, 30-day trash bin, bulk photo move, and fullscreen photo viewer are also included.
-User-scoped project preferences and an activity feed provide multi-user accountability.
-A timezone-safe time tracking system with Clock In/Out functionality and timesheets, including state validation for clock entries, is integrated.
-A "Snap & Speak" camera mode allows rapid task creation via photo and voice recognition, using `TodoSessionContext` for client-side staging and transactional batch saving.
+- A bottom navigation bar, comprehensive camera interface, and in-camera session preview.
+- A To-Do system with photo attachments and card-based project organization.
+- Photo management with various views, swipe actions, batch selection, and a Photo Annotation Editor.
+- An interactive map view, 30-day trash bin, bulk photo move, and fullscreen photo viewer.
+- User-scoped project preferences and an activity feed for multi-user accountability.
+- A timezone-safe time tracking system with Clock In/Out functionality and timesheets, including state validation.
+- "Snap & Speak" camera mode for rapid task creation via photo and voice recognition, using `TodoSessionContext` for client-side staging and transactional batch saving.
+- **Automatic time tracking with geofencing**: Utilizes TransistorSoft Capacitor Background Geolocation for automatic clock-in/out notifications based on job site arrival/departure, aiming for 5-10% battery drain over 8 hours.
+This includes database schema extensions for geofences, location logs, user permissions, and time entry edits, alongside enhancements to existing `clockEntries` for GPS verification.
+Role-based access control is implemented for various features.
+This feature requires specific iOS PrivacyInfo.xcprivacy and Info.plist configurations, and AndroidManifest.xml updates for foreground services and background location permissions, adhering to App Store and Google Play Console declarations.

 ### System Design Choices
 The architecture prioritizes simplicity and an invisible interface.
-The PWA uses a Service Worker for hourly updates and offline caching.
+A Service Worker handles hourly updates and offline caching.
 Storage uses IndexedDB for Blobs, intelligent quota management, and automatic thumbnail cleanup.
 Performance is optimized through database indexing, query optimization, code-splitting, and virtualization.
 The offline sync system includes queue limits, exponential backoff, atomic deduplication, and persistent failed sync items.
-Manual deletion checks for `serverId`.
 Global error notifications are managed via TanStack Query.
-Production readiness is ensured with React Error Boundaries, consistent empty states, haptic feedback, and robust security headers.
-Backend optimizations include compression, field filtering, upload resilience, per-user rate limiting, and a 3-tier upload system.
+Production readiness includes React Error Boundaries, consistent empty states, haptic feedback, and robust security headers.
+Backend optimizations focus on compression, field filtering, upload resilience, per-user rate limiting, and a 3-tier upload system.
+Critical edge cases like phone dying while clocked in, overlapping geofences, and low GPS accuracy are handled.
+Data collection for geofencing is privacy-compliant, with defined data retention and user rights.

-**iOS Safe Area Standards**: All sticky/fixed UI elements respect iOS notch and home indicator using Tailwind utilities: `pt-safe-3` for marketing page headers, `pt-safe-3 pb-3` for in-app headers with status icons, `pt-safe-4 pb-safe-4` for fullscreen/immersive views (Camera, PhotoGestureViewer, SessionReviewScreen), and `pb-safe` for bottom navigation/sheets.
-Safe area classes are defined in `index.css` using `env(safe-area-inset-*)` CSS variables.

 ## External Dependencies